Fukui Railway: Through service with Echizen Railway

 On May 27, 2010, Fukui Prefecture announced plans for through services between Fukui Railway and Echizen Railway.
 Under the plan, beginning in 2013 the Fukui Railway's Fukubu Line would connect to the Echizen Railway at Tawaramachi Station, and as many as two trains per hour in each direction would run through to Nittazuka Station.
 The next stage would involve extending Fukui Railway service to Nishi-Nagata Station and running Echizen Railway trains onto the Fukubu Line.
 As a part of this plan, five stations would be renovated.

 One issue regarding through service is that Echizen Railway train cars are 2.8 meters wide, wider than cars used by Fukui Railway.
 As a result, Echizen Railway trains on Fukubu Line double-tracked sections do not have the necessary 40 centimeter clearance, requiring Echizen Railway to acquire a new, 3-car set for through service use.

 The cost of the project is estimated at several billion yen, and funding sources have not been specified.
 As it is unclear whether usage will increase from through running, participants in the prefecture's study group worry that costs will outpace any increase in revenue.

-In March 2016 through operation started between Echizen and Fukui Railways started using Echizen L series and Fukui F1000 series low floor LRVs that are compatible with both networks, becoming one of Japan's first modern tram-train system.
+In March 2016 through operation started between Echizen and Fukui Railways started using Echizen L series and Fukui F1000 series low floor LRVs that are compatible with both networks, becoming Japan's first modern tram-train system.

+As at July 2024, the current timetable for the through service is an hourly service between approximately 10am and 6pm, 7 days per week, from Takefu-Shin to Washizuka-Haribara and return.
+It operates as a local service, serving all stations and diverting via Fukui-Ekimae in both directions (services do not stop at Nakatsuno on the Mikuni Awara Line because there is no low-floor platform at this station).
+In addition there are two morning local trips from Takefu-Shin arriving at Tawaramarchi around 8am which continue one stop onto the Mikuni Awara Line to terminate at Fukudai-mae Nishi-Fukui then return as a local service to Takefu-Shin - these trips do not divert via Fukui-Ekimae in either direction.